Julia Davis (educator)

-Dr. Julia Davis (November 20, 1891 - April 26, 1993) was an African-American woman who for more than 60 years served as an educational force in St. Louis.
+Julia Davis (November 20, 1891 - April 26, 1993) was an African-American woman who for more than 60 years served as an educational force in St. Louis.

-About Dr. Julia Davis
+Biography

 Born in 1891, Davis graduated from Dumas Elementary, Sumner High and Normal Schools and Stowe Teacher College.
 She received an M.A. in Education from the State University of Iowa and continued graduate study at Lincoln, Boston, Northwestern, St Louis, Syracuse and New York Universities.
 From 1913 until her retirement in 1961, she taught in the St. Louis Public Schools.
 Thirty-five of those years were spent at Simmons Elementary.
 Among her lifelong interests, Davis pursued research in African-American history.
 She served actively at Central Baptist church and in national, state, and local Baptist educational programs with the Metropolitan Church Federation.
 She also served with other civic and cultural groups.

-In an effort to raise public awareness of the contributions of African-Americans to American culture, Davis initiated, in 1941, a series of annual exhibits at the St. Louis Public Library.
+In 1941, Davis initiated a series of annual exhibits at the St. Louis Public Library to raise public awareness of the contributions of African-Americans to American culture.
 She also published many notable works on African-American history, including a calendar of African-American achievements and a compilation of biographical notes on twenty African-Americans for whom St Louis schools were named.

-On November 20, 1961, the day of her retirement from teaching, she established the Julia Davis Fund at the St Louis Public Library.
-The fund was designed for the purchase of books, manuscripts and other materials related to the African-American contribution to world culture.
-Thus was initiated the Julia Davis Research Collection on African-American History and Culture.
-It has grown into a major research collection on the subject.
-The collection is public and serves a lasting tribute to African-American cultural contributions.
+On November 20, 1961, the day of her retirement from teaching, she established the Julia Davis Fund at the St Louis Public Library for the purchase of books, manuscripts and other materials related to the African-American contribution to world culture.
+It established the Julia Davis Research Collection on African-American History and Culture, a major research collection open to the public.

 She was awarded an honorary doctorate by the University of Missouri-St. Louis in 1981 and celebrated her 100th birthday in November 1991 with a ceremony at Central Library.
 She died on April 26, 1993.